WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 It is difficult to determine a sufficient anonymity score since enough research hasn’t been conducted to provide a definitive answer.
 The right anonymity score depends on your own personal threat model.
-However, the rough consensus is that with WabiSabi an anonymity score of 2 and above could be considered sufficient.
+However, to be on the safe side, with Wasabi Wallet 2.0 an anonymity score of 5 and above could be considered sufficient.

 ### Is there a way to check Wasabi's uptime status?